Gwitchr/gammaswap_assignemnt/README.md

 - All is written in typescript
 - Typings I realise are rough and minimal versions, maybe some duplication could be avoided
 - Didn't leverage next ssr features, I believe it's ssr by default but I'd have to double check
-- I didn't connect to an api to generate the candle chart cause I remembered that a while ago I connected to binance and a websocket might be needed, not too fresh in my mind, although I could check it
+- It is connected to the binance api, and it refreshes every 10000 seconds
 - That definetely could have been got around by using a revalidation time and swr of tanstack query library.
 Websockets aren't that great.
 - So the chart data is mostly static
 - In terms of the elements most are custom versions of flowbits the tailwind components library